deltaDAO/nautilus/.changeset/modern-items-applaud.md

 "@deltadao/nautilus": minor
 ---

-Adds functionality to compute on multiple datasets within the same compute job
+Adds functionality to compute on multiple datasets within one compute job
+- Currently only datasets that are encrypted by the same provider are supported